Jbarfield101/Blossom_Music-gen/README.md

 `--piano-sfz` flag.
 The default configuration points to `assets/sf2/keys.sfz` in `render_config.json`.

-The `render_config.json` file now also defines default sample locations for all instruments along with simple mix parameters.
-Each track exposes gain, pan and reverb send values while the master bus includes a basic limiter configuration.
+The `render_config.json` file also defines default sample locations for all instruments along with stereo mix parameters.
+Each track exposes gain, pan and reverb send values.
+A shared reverb bus processes the keys and pads and the master mix passes through a peak limiter targeting ``-0.1`` dBFS by default.
 All paths are relative so the repository works out of the box after cloning.

 ```bash
 pip install soundfile  # enables FLAC support